-- 1. Verify LED on face of the phase monitor is green.
-If LED is red, correct supply power fault. - 2.
-Verify that the Liteport LED on the RTRM is burning continuously.
-If the LED is lit, go to Step 3. - If the LED is not lit, verify that 24 Vac is presence between J1-1 and J1-2.
-If 24 Vac is present, proceed to Step 4.
-If 24 Vac is not present, check the unit main power supply, check transformer (TNS1).
-Proceed to Step 4 if necessary.

-- 4. Utilizing "Method 1" or "Method 2" in the "System Status Diagnostic" section, check the following:

-- System status

-- Heating status

-- Cooling status
+- 1. Verify that the Liteport LED on the RTRM is burning continuously.
+If the LED is lit, go to Step 3. - If the LED is not lit, verify that 24 VAC is present between J1-1 and J1-2.
+If 24 VAC is present, proceed to Step 3.
+If 24 VAC is not present, check the unit main power supply and check the transformer (TNS1).
+Proceed to Step 3 if necessary. - 3.
+Using "Method 1" or "Method 2" in the "System Status Diagnostic" section, check the following: - System status - Heating status - Cooling status

-If a system failure is indicated, proceed to Step 5.
-If no failures are indicated, proceed to Step 6.
+If a System failure is indicated, proceed to Step 4.
+If no failures are indicated, proceed to Step 5.

-- If a System failure is indicated, recheck Step 2 and Step If the LED is not lit in Step 2, and 24 Vac is present in Step 3, the RTRM has failed.
-Replace the RTRM. - If no failures are indicated, use one of the TEST mode procedures described in the "Unit Start-Up" section to start the unit.
-This procedure will allow you to check all of the RTRM outputs, and all of the external controls (relays, contactors, etc.) that the RTRM outputs energize, for each respective mode.
-Proceed to Step 7. - 7.
+- If a System failure is indicated, recheck Steps 1 and 2.
+If the LED is not lit in Step 1, and 24 VAC is present in Step 2, the RTRM has failed.
+Replace the RTRM. - 5.
+If no failures are indicated, use one of the TEST mode procedures described in the "Unit Start-Up" section to start the unit.
+This procedure allows you to check all of the RTRM outputs and all of the external controls (relays, contactors, etc.) that the RTRM outputs energize, for each respective mode.
+Proceed to Step 6. - 6.
 Step the system through all of the available modes, and verify operation of all outputs, controls, and modes.
 If a problem in operation is noted in any mode, you may leave the system in that mode for up to one hour while troubleshooting.
 Refer to the sequence of operations for each mode, to assist in verifying proper operation.
-Make the necessary repairs and proceed to Step 8 and Step 9. - 8.
-If no abnormal operating conditions appear in the test mode, exit the test mode by turning the power "Off" at the main power disconnect switch. - 9.
+Make the necessary repairs and proceed to Steps 7 and 8.

+- 7. If no abnormal operating conditions appear in the test mode, exit the test mode by turning the power to OFF at the main power disconnect switch. - 8.
 Refer to the individual component test procedures if other microelectronic components are suspect.